franktakes/gephi-tutorial/README.md

 By choosing "Random Layout" as the visualization algoritm, nodes can be put back at a random position.
 Finally, note that you can zoom in on the visualization itself using your mouse's scroll wheel (or laptop touchpad equivalent thereof).

-**Task**: Play around with some different visualization algorithms and their parameters.
+**Task 2.2**: Play around with some different visualization algorithms and their parameters.
+Extra: generate larger graphs and observe how algorithm complexity of for example the Fruchterman-Reingold algorithm starts to play its parts.

 ### Part 2.3: Node and edge size and color